spettersson/splunk4patientprivacy/data_guide.md

 - **How timestamps are identified and extracted** (so events are placed in the correct time order).
 - **How field extractions work** (so logs become structured and searchable).

-By correctly assigning a **sourcetype** to a log source, Splunk knows how to properly process and index the logs.

 ### **Create Your Own Sourcetype(s)**

 #### **1. Study the Log Format**

 The first step is to understand the structure of your logs, specifically:

-- ❓ **Structured vs. Unstructured**: JSON, XML, CSV, or free-text (.log, .txt)
+- ❓ **Structured vs. Unstructured**: JSON, XML, CSV, syslog, or free-text
-- ❓ **Single-Line vs. Multi-Line**: Whether indiviual log records are made up of a single line or if they span multiple lines
+- ❓ **Single-Line vs. Multi-Line**: Whether each indiviual log record are made up of a single line or multiple lines
-- ❓ **Event Delimiter**: Defines when a new log record starts (e.g., `\n` for new lines, timestamps, or a specific keyword)
+- ❓ **Event Delimiter**: Defines the start of a new log record (e.g., `\n` for new lines, timestamps, or a specific keyword)
-- ❓ **Timestamp Format**: The timestamp format in the log records that indicate when the log record was created (e.g., `2025-01-01T00:00:00.000000Z`, `2023-01-01 00:00:00.000`)
+- ❓ **Timestamp Format**: The format of the timestamp in the log records that indicate when the log record was created (e.g., `2025-01-01T00:00:00.000000Z`, `2023-01-01 00:00:00.000`).

 #### **2. Event Line-Breaking**